Ukrainians cheer nation's EU candidacy amid wartime woes | Law-Order

 The European Union's decision to make Ukraine a candidate for EU membership offered war-weary Ukrainians a morale boost and hope of a more secure future Friday as the country's military ordered its fighters to retreat from a key city in the eastern Donbas region.

 "This war began just when Ukraine declared its right to freedom.
 To the choice of its future.
 We saw it in the European Union,'' Zelenskyy told the nation in a televised address late Thursday.
 "That is why this decision of the EU is so important, motivates us and shows all this is needed not only by us.''
 Others recalled the 2014 revolution that ousted Ukraine's pro-Moscow president, sparked in part by his decision not to complete an association agreement with the EU.
-Russian President Vladimir Putin had opposed the agreement, just as he demanded before he sent troops into Ukraine on Feb.
-24 that Ukraine never be allowed to join NATO.
+Russian President Vladimir Putin opposed that agreement, just as he demanded before he sent troops into Ukraine on Feb.
+24 that NATO never accept Ukraine as an alliance member.

-"It is very important for us that all these processes do not bring more problems to us and more problems in the relations of the countries mentioned with us.
-There are enough of these problems anyway," Peskov said.
+Russian Foreign Minister Sergey Lavrov said the European Union --- and its potential expansion --- do not pose a "threat or risk'' to Russia because the bloc is not a military alliance like NATO.
+But he said the Kremlin thinks the EU's stance and outlook have become more anti-Russian.

+"We are well aware that the EU evolved over the past few years, getting an aggressive ideological background, first of all, a Russophobic background," Lavrov said.

-In Pokrovsk, a small town close to the four-month-old war's frontline in eastern Ukraine, few residents wanted to share their thoughts on EU candidacy as they hurried to collect their daily aid handouts.
-Those who did say the decision would send a strong message to the Russians trying to seize cities and villages a few miles away.
+In Pokrovsk, a small town close to the four-month-old war's frontline in eastern Ukraine, few residents wanted to discuss the EU candidacy as they hurried to collect their daily aid handouts.
+Some of those who shared their thoughts said the decision would send a strong message to the Russians trying to seize cities and villages a few miles away.

 "The next stop is NATO.
 There is no way back now.
 I was born during the USSR, but there is no return (to that)" Pokrovsk resident Valerii Terentyev said.
 "Ukraine wanted a different thing, and in my opinion, it is the right thing."
 The chairman of Ukraine's parliament said that a path toward EU membership would remind the country's soldiers that their fight is worth the hardship and won international admiration.